FantasyNitroGEN/visallo/docs/getting-started/windows-development.md

 1. (Inside of the docker-machine VM) Pull the docker image:

-   *This only needs to be run the first time, or when a the docker configuration changes (files in the `docker` directory).*
+   *This only needs to be run the first time, or when the docker configuration changes (files in the `docker` directory).*

         docker pull visallo/dev